 Definitely.
 There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.

-It is likely that as a result of supply and demand, R-22 refrigerant will become more expensive.
+It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
 As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
 Until that time however, indications are that there will likely be sufficient supply to meet the current demand.